 The following Unaudited Pro Forma Financial Statements are based on the financial statements of Charter Holdings, CCA Group, and CharterComm Holdings.
-They are adjusted to illustrate the estimated effects of our merger with Marcus Holdings and our recent and pending acquisitions, as if such acquisitions had occurred on June 30, 1999 for the Balance Sheet Data and Operating Data, and for the estimated effects of the following transactions as if they had occurred on January 1, 1998 for the Statement of Operations and Other Financial Data:
+They are adjusted to illustrate the estimated effects of our pending acquisitions and recent acquisitions closed since June 30, 1999, as if such acquisitions had occurred on June 30, 1999 for the Balance Sheet Data and Operating Data, and for the estimated effects of the following transactions as if they had occurred on January 1, 1998 for the Statement of Operations and Other Financial Data:

-- (1) the acquisition of us on December 23, 1998 by Paul G. Allen; - (2) the acquisition of Sonic cable systems on May 20, 1998 by us; - (3) the acquisition of Marcus Cable on April 23, 1998 by Paul G. Allen; - (4) the acquisitions and dispositions during 1998 by Marcus Cable; - (5) our merger with Marcus Holdings; - (6) our recent and pending acquisitions; and - (7) the refinancing of all the debt of our subsidiaries through the issuance of the original notes and funding under our credit facilities.
+- (1) the acquisition of us on December 23, 1998 by Paul G. Allen; - (2) the acquisition of Sonic cable systems on May 20, 1998 by us; - (3) the acquisition of Marcus Cable on March 31, 1999 by Paul G. Allen; - (4) the acquisitions and dispositions during 1998 by Marcus Cable; - (5) our merger with Marcus Holdings; - (6) our recent and pending acquisitions; and - (7) the refinancing of all the debt of our subsidiaries through the issuance of the original notes and funding under our credit facilities.